-With the Trump administration’s corruption reaching epidemic proportions, voting rights under full-scale attack and election systems still vulnerable, Public Citizen – championed measures to defend the investigation of possible Trump campaign misdeeds, win campaign finance reforms, restore the eligibility to vote to 1.4 Floridians, protect our elections and support high-value grassroots campaigns for democracy at the national, state and local levels.
+With the Trump administration’s corruption reaching epidemic proportions, voting rights under full-scale attack and election systems still vulnerable, Public Citizen – championed measures to defend the investigation of possible Trump campaign misdeeds, win campaign finance reforms, restore the eligibility to vote to 1.4 million Floridians, protect our elections and support high-value grassroots campaigns for democracy at the national, state and local levels.

 Trump is not above the law